About

 • One member representing a Colorado-based insurance trade association that represents independent insurance agents licensed to write property and casualty insurance in Colorado;

-• One insurance producer licensed to write property and casualty insurance in Colorado
+• One insurance producer licensed to write property and casualty insurance in Colorado; and

 • Two individuals representing the interests of consumers and, to the extent practicable, representing consumer advocacy organizations and diverse geographic areas of the state.